Music for "The Knee Plays"

-Music for "The Knee Plays" (1985) is an album by David Byrne composed for Robert Wilson's opera the CIVIL warS.
+Music for "The Knee Plays" (1985) is an album by American musician David Byrne composed for Robert Wilson's opera the CIVIL warS.
 The album was released on vinyl; a remastered and expanded CD version was released in November 2007 under the title The Knee Plays and it includes eight previously unreleased bonus tracks and a DVD of the music set to a slideshow of 400 black and white photographs.